-This is of course a very short list, but your worries can be related to anything that you consider could be ‘dirty’ or contaminated or could possibly spread germs and to help you cope with this, you carry out compulsions.
+This is, of course, a concise list, but your worries can be related to anything that you consider could be ‘dirty’ or contaminated or could spread germs and help you cope with this, you carry out compulsions.

 Compulsions relating to contamination OCD